Attractions & Activities

 Now On Display: Javelinas de Tubac Outdoor Art Exhibit

-Every year thousands of people come to Southern Arizona for the year-round golf and, with no less that ten public courses within thirty minutes, Tubac is an ideally situated destination.
+Every year thousands of people come to Southern Arizona for the year-round golf, and with no less than ten public courses within thirty minutes, Tubac is an ideally situated destination.
 The Tubac Golf Resort & Spa, designed in 1959 by a group including the late Bing Crosby, offers an exceptional 27 hole championship course that skirts the riparian perimeter of the lush Santa Cruz River.
-The nearby Esplendor Resort at Rio Rico continues the tradition of fine Robert Trent Jones, Sr. courses with it’s par 72 gem that offers challenges to golfers of all skill levels.

 The mountains and dirt roads around Tubac offer hikers numerous opportunities to experience the desert up close.
 Summer temps sometimes exceed 100°, so always bring plenty of water.
-In Tubac, camping is available at the Tubac Trailer Tether, (520) 398-2111, and the Flying W RV Ranch, (520) 398-9148.
+In Tubac, camping is available at the Tubac Trailer Tether, (520) 398-2111, and the Flying W RV Ranch/Sunflower Camp, (520) 398-9148.

 Located in Tubac’s Old Town, the park’s museum offers a fascinating look at the history of the Santa Cruz Valley and Arizona’s first printing press.
 The park is Arizona’s first state park and marks the location of Arizona’s first European settlement.
 An underground archaeological site displays the adobe presidio ruins.
 The furnished 1885 Schoolhouse, Otero Hall and Rojas House are all on the National Register of Historic Places.
 The park is open 7 days from 9 AM to 5 PM.
 Living history and printing press demonstrations take place frequently from October thru March.
 For more information call (520) 398-2252.